aswna/input_monitor/README.md

 ```

 ## Further plans (TODO)
-- add option to have more fine-grained statistics (timeout 60s -> 5s?)

 - config option for required daily working time (default hard-coded setting is 8 hours)

-- improve summary feature
-  - somehow we should display all the records
+- to be able to display all the summary records
-    - with -s 0?
+  - with DAYS 0/-1?
-  - somehow we should detect if there are no more older records
+- detect if there are no more older records (for larger DAYS)
   - this could speed up the "display" for larger look back times

-- record more detailed output?
-  - that could be put on charts
-  - create a GUI for this?